awatson1978/MSIB32500/lectures/lecture1.md

 ## Log on to CRI's High Performance Computing (HPC) system

-In mac open the Terminal
+In MacOS open the Terminal
+:pushpin: If you are using a Windows machine (other than Windows 10 Anniversary Edition), you need install [MobaXter](http://mobaxterm.mobatek.net/)

 ```bash
 ssh username@tarbell.cri.uchicago.edu
 ```
 Enter your **_password_** when prompted.
 Type yes if you are prompted to accept a key.

-:pushpin: If you are using a Windows machine (other than Windows 10 Anniversary Edition), you need install [MobaXter](http://mobaxterm.mobatek.net/)

 ## How to get help